-It was Wendell’s first day working at Happy Happy Burger, the city’s beloved fast food restaurant chain.
-After studying for 5 years at medical school, his sudden change of mind about his career had paid off.
-Now, as he stood wearing his customary burger hat, he felt like he was ready to take on the world… or at least the Savon City branch of Happy Happy Burger.
+It was Wendell’s first day working at Happy Happy Burger, the city’s beloved fast food restaurant.
+After studying for 5 years at medical school, his sudden change of mind about his career was seemingly paying off.
+Now, as he stood wearing his customary burger-shaped hat, he felt like he was ready to take on the world… or at least the Savon City branch of Happy Happy Burger.

-The fast food joint was not the best, but it was cheap, so it was popular.
+The fast food joint was not the best, nor was it the cleanest, but it was cheap, so it was popular.
 It was originally called Happy Burger, but the owner felt this wasn’t positive enough, so as part of a very expensive rebrand, it was renamed to Happy Happy Burger.
-The staff were mostly young post-graduates, desperate for a successful career but too lazy for a worthwhile one.
+The staff were mostly young post-graduates, desperate for a successful career but too lazy to get one.
 Wendell was no different.
 With his spotty face and square glasses, he looked like a stereotypical nerd, his naïvely optimistic outlook gleaming in the sparkle of his braces.

 The morning had gone well, with a series of happy customers and an even happier manager.
-But things took an unexpected turn after one young girl took her Cheery Cheeseburger meal and a group of people in home-made costumes strode up to the counter.
-Wendell clung a little tighter to the till for support, struggling to maintain his professional manner as he sheepishly greeted the first of the costumed customers.
+But things took an unexpected turn after one young girl took her Cheery Cheeseburger meal and a group of masked people in home-made costumes strode up to the counter.
+Wendell clung a little tighter to the till for support.
+He was new to the city and not yet heard of its grime-fighting heroes.
+He struggling to maintain his professional manner as he sheepishly greeted the first of the costumed customers.

 ‘Hello sir, what would you like today?’